EdZM/My-CODEs/README.md

-# My list of codes made during graduation
+# My list of implemented codes

 ### Codes finished/to be finished:
 - Data Structures: